 Pop culture magazine, Brutus, uses a video post to give us a peek into their latest issue

-Shopping posts are of particular interest for D2C brands or those engaged in any kind of ecommerce.
+Shopping posts are of particular interest for D2C brands or those engaged in any kind of ecommerce in Japan.

 This format allows you to tag up to 5 products per image (up to 20 for carousel posts), which you will have uploaded in advance through Facebook/Instagram.
 When you make a shopping post you will gain a new icon in your profile, shaped like a shopping bag.
 This shopping bag icon is also displayed on the thumbnail and image of any shopping post.

 When users click on the shopping bag icon, all individual product(s) information (i.e. name and price) will be displayed.
 By tapping on the photo again, users are directed to a page with a button, which will allow them to purchase that product from your ecommerce site.

 The goal of shopping posts is to use Instagram as a tool to drive sales.
 It also makes it easier for users to find individual products they like as they browse through your uploaded catalogue.
 As the only place you place a URL is normally allowed is in your profile’s bio section, the addition of the button linking to your ecommerce site is also incredibly handy.

 Many Japanese retailers on Instagram use Shopping Posts and Instagram Shopping as it remains one of the best ways to to grow your ecommerce business in Japan.

 Fashionable retailer, BEAMS, frequently uses Instagram Shopping posts